ColleSerre/SchoolArchives/English/The Tempest.md

 a.
 I, thus neglected worldly ends
 b. all dedicated to closeness
 c.
 With all that which, but by being so retired, O'er-prized all popular rate
-d. in my fals
+d. in my false brother awaked an evil nature
+e.
+A falsehood, in its contrary as great as my trust was- which had indeed no limit, a confidence
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2NjIzMDEyMiwtMTYzMjA0ODg2NywtMT
+eyJoaXN0b3J5IjpbMTA3MjcwNDQ0NywtMTYzMjA0ODg2NywtMT
 UwMTYxMzI4MCwtNTY4OTAwNjQwXX0=
 -->